-We work with the hospitals below for regular hospital care.
+We work with the hospitals below for hospital care.
 You can get emergency care at any hospital.
+Some hospitals offer a full emergency room to help someone experiencing a mental health crisis but you may go to any hospital for help.